eye-division/madiacharya/_sculpture/2-current-2.md

 title: Intimate Obsessions
 _hide_content: true
 description_markdown: >-
-  'Intimate Obsessions' series&nbsp; involves found objects and materials juxtaposed with smaller natural forms such as charred wooden blocks eroded by the sea.&nbsp; The more intimate scale of these works makes them feel more precious and potent.
-Incorporating beadwork and aspects of Indian miniature painting in an intricate way deliberately slows down the creative process.
+  'Tiny Obsessions' series&nbsp; involves found objects and materials juxtaposed with smaller natural forms such as charred wooden blocks eroded by the sea.&nbsp; The more intimate scale of these works makes them feel more precious and potent.
+Incorporating bead work and aspects of Indian miniature painting in an intricate way deliberately slows down the creative process.
 permalink: /sculpture/current2/
 archive: false